 Your employer may offer a salary sacrifice arrangement for shared cost AVCs.
 If they do, you would pay lower national insurance contributions as well as getting tax relief on the AVC contributions.
-Your employer would also benefit from reduced national insurance contributions.
+Your employer would also pay lower national insurance contributions.
 Not all employers offer a salary sacrifice scheme for AVC contributions.
 Check with your employer to find out.